 - toppings as desired

-- Beat eggs, milk, and salt & pepper with a fork until the yolks are completely incorporated.
+- In a small bowl, whisk together 2 eggs, a splash of milk, and a pinch of salt & pepper.
+Ensure the yolks are completely incorporated.
 Set aside.

 - In a 6-inch skillet on medium-low heat, melt the butter.
 Pour in the egg mixture and cook for 1 to 2 minutes.